John of Strathbogie, Earl of Atholl: Early years and family

 John was born in Atholl, Perthshire, Scotland around 1266.
 He was the son of David I Strathbogie, Earl of Atholl (d.
-1270), by his spouse Isabel de Chilham (also known as Isabel de Dover), daughter of Richard de Chilham, Baron of Chilham, Kent and his wife Roesia of Dover.
+1270), by his spouse Isabel de Chilham (also known as Isabel de Dover), daughter of Richard de Dover, Baron of Chilham, Kent and his wife Matilda, Countess of Angus.
 John de Strathbogie first appears on record as his father's son and heir in 1282.
 He was a great-great-grandson of King John of England through an illegitimate line.

 Life and military service

 In 1284, he joined with other Scottish noblemen who acknowledged Margaret, Maid of Norway, as the heir presumptive to King Alexander III.
 In 1296, he fought on the Scottish side at the Battle of Dunbar, where he was captured and sent to the Tower of London.
 After a year's confinement there he was set free on condition that he served King Edward I of England in Flanders.

-He did homage for his manor of Lesnes, Kent, in 1305 but subsequently returned to Scotland, and in 1306 joined Robert the Bruce in his rising against English overlordship, and his English possessions were forfeited.
+He did homage for his manor of Lesnes (Erith), Kent, in 1305 but subsequently returned to Scotland, and in 1306 joined Robert the Bruce in his rising against English overlordship, and his English possessions were forfeited.
 He took part in Robert's coronation in that year.